-• For Participants, a red Recording icon appears in the Collaboration toolbar.
+• A red Recording icon appears in the Collaboration toolbar.

-• For everyone, the audible notification "Recording started" is played.
-(If they are using the telephone for audio communications, they will not hear it.)
+• The audible notification "Recording started" is played.
+(If you are using the telephone for audio communications, you will not hear it.)

-Note: Those who join the session after recording has already resumed, will hear the audible notification "Recording in progress."
+Note: If you join the session after recording has already resumed, you will hear the audible notification "Recording in progress."